ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 In the libraries.zip are the libraries to compile the software.
 Unpack them in you libraries folder.<br>
 Download the program folder and compile for Arduino Nano ESP32<br>

-How to compile: Install Arduino Nano ESP32 boards<br>
+# How to compile:
+Install Arduino Nano ESP32 boards<br>
 Board: Arduino Nano ESP32<br>
 Partition Scheme: With FAT<br>
-Pin Numbering: By GPIO number (legacy)<br>
+<strong> Pin Numbering: By GPIO number (legacy)  !! change this </strong><br>
+The LEDs will not turn on when you use the "Arduino default pin settings" due to a bug in the Adafruit Neopixel library

 ![SerialOutputs](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/6b1e48c3-783a-4b4e-bc32-eaa1fe344297)

-<h3>Before starting</h3>
+# Before starting

 The clock receives time from the internet if a DS3231 time module is not installed.

 When a DS3231 time module is attached to the circuit board an internet connection is not obliged.

 To connect to the internet the name of the WIFI station and its password must be entered in the clock software to be able to connect to a WIFI router.

 The name of the WIFI-station and password has to be entered once.
 These credentials will be stored in memory of the microprocessor.

 To make life easy it is preferred to use a phone or tablet and a Bluetooth communication app to enter the WIFI credentials into the clock.
 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/261800f1-7cd6-4078-8c7e-ad9cd2ba47ec)